 Introduction to Software as a Medical Device in MDR

-Our previous article describes the new classification criteria and how the guidance indicates subsequent up-classifications of a large proportion of medical device software, currently classified as Class I, to Class IIa or higher.
-This article intends to provide a deeper analysis of the possible impacts of the guidance and useful clarifications on classification.
+Our previous article describes the new classification criteria and how new guidelines indicate subsequent up-classifications of a large proportion of medical device software currently classified as Class I to Class IIa or higher.

 Using the IMDRF Classification to Apply Rule 11

-The MDCG Guidelines recommend application of the International Medical Device Regulators Forum (IMDRF) risk categorization framework to help with risk classification of new or unknown software through an understanding and analysis of two critical aspects:
+The MDCG Guidelines recommend the application of the International Medical Device Regulators Forum (IMDRF), a risk categorization framework to help with risk classification of new or unknown software through an understanding and analysis of two critical aspects:

 - How significant is the information provided?